ben-yeung/nft-vision-discord/README.md

 * This project utilizes mongoDB to support multi-guild functionality.
 See more here [mongoDB Docs](https://www.mongodb.com/docs/mongodb-vscode/connect/)
 * Discord bot is built using discord.js v13 with a focus on slash command utility.
 See more here [discord.js Guide](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands)
 * For production deployment see the file src/deploy.js for more information on how to register slash commands.
+* Due note that using the OpenSea API can become rate limited without an API Key.
+See more here [OpenSea Docs](https://docs.opensea.io/reference/retrieving-a-single-collection)

 ## 🛠 Dependencies Include:
 * [mongoose](https://www.npmjs.com/package/mongoose)